hoyyul/microservice-toDoList/README.md

 # microservice-toDoList

 A golang microservice framework built upon on gin, gorm, redis, grpc, etcd.
+The project follows the principles of clean architecture.

+redis is used to store user tokens as a caching system. gRPC is used to manage communication between the gateway and microservices. etcd is used to handle service registration and discovery.

 ## Main Dependencies
 - gin